aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 }
 ```

-WatchOS 7 added support for toolbars on all platforms, which we should use instead of shoving ToolbarView() into the top of the List.
+SwiftUI 2 added support for toolbars on all platforms, which we should use instead of shoving `ToolbarView()` into the top of the `List`.

 In case you're not familiar with the `.toolbar()` view modifier, here is an implementation that does *not* support watchOS 6: